huespixelstorm/Quiz-Game/README.md

 ## Status

 Work in progress.
 This project is being developed as a learning project to practice JavaScript concepts such as DOM manipulation, event listeners, arrays, objects, functions, and application logic.

+WIP (put on hold for school and time management reasons, updates will not be made often or soon)